|

 Earth Day Program: The Trees Are Singing!

 Celebrate Earth Day with "The Trees are Singing!"
-(Los Arboles Cantan), a program of dance, poetry, and live
+(Los árboles están cantando), a

-bring forth new leaves.
-"Blue Sky" (Cielo Azul) is a duet dance with a billowing blue fabric that celebrates
+(Cielo azul) is a dance with a billowing blue fabric that celebrates the great outdoors and

-the great outdoors and keeping our air clean.
-"Colors of the Rainbow" (Colores de Arco Iris) displays the
+keeping our air clean.
+"Colors of the Rainbow" (Colores del arcoíris) is a vibrant dance

-the peaceful beauty of a white flower floating on a lake.
-Audience members are invited to portray trees in the rain forest!
+white flower floating on a lake.
+Audience members learn the enchanting song of the

 A Celebration of Women's Equality Day